Which of the following is the correct name for the organic produc... | Study Prep in Pearson+

 Master What you need to know about types of chemical reactions. with a bite sized video explanation from JohnnyStart learning

-Which of the following best describes the main organic product, including stereochemistry, formed when -bromobutane reacts with aqueous under SN2 conditions?
+Which of the following is the major product formed when (2-butene) undergoes acid-catalyzed hydration?

 Organic Chemistry Reactions practice set